-Introduction to American Government, Comparative Politics and International Relations and why Political Science is a science, by offering an overview of the research methodologies used in the field.
+This course introduces novice students to Political Science as a discipline.
+POS 2001 covers the various sub-fields in Political Science, including American Government, Comparative Politics, International Relations, and Political Theory.
+This course also helps students to develop an understanding of how and why Political Science is a science, by offering an overview of the research methodologies used in the field.
 At the end of the course, students will have developed some of the critical and analytic skills necessary for understanding the normative and empirical aspects of the political world.
 POS 2001 may serve as a general studies elective but should also serve as the gateway course for students choosing to major in Political Science.